Kitchen Measurements

 Use the Contents link at the top of the page to view entries by category.

 This is not your mother’s rice pudding.
 I find it especially delicious.
-Don’t be tempted to prepare the rice first in a rice cooker.
+Don’t be tempted to prepare the rice first in a rice cooker, that is best done over the stove like mom used to do.

 Ingredients